tryjumping/dose-response/design.md

 TODO
 ----
+* Switch to the 1 hit point combat
+* Implement the other monster types
+* Add the weak will mechanics
 * Add a hound/pack AI to hunger
-* Tweak the rules so that monsters can always hurt the player -- maybe consider a single hit point gameplay after all
 * Apart from FoV, have a second slightly larger circle that marks areas as explored but not immediately visible.
 * Add a field_of_view system which will recompute the blocked areas